WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 <div float="right"><img src="./resources/opr3.png" /></div>

-- Lets review a few things before we begin
+- Let's review a few things before we begin

 <div class="fragment">
-Question time: What is the differance between an integer and a float value type variables?
+Question time: What is the differance between an integer and a float value type variable?
 </div>

 <div class="fragment">
-Question time: When value type variable would you use to denote true or false?
+Question time: What value type variable would you use to denote true or false?
 </div>

 <div class="fragment">
-Question time: How would you denote the differance between a string and a char?
+Question time: How would you denote the difference between a string and a char?
 </div>

 # Put on your math hats

-- Throughout our academic careers, one of the main focus's of our education was arithmetic.
+- Throughout our academic careers, one of the main focuses of our education was arithmetic.

-- We learned some basic fundamentals about how we perform basic operations like: addition, substraction, division, and mutliplication.
+- We learned some basic fundamentals about how we perform basic operations like: addition, subtraction, division, and multiplication.

 - We also learned each operation has its own <mark>operator</mark> which we use to show what type of operation we are performing.

-- For example, if we wante to add we used the <mark>+</mark> operator.
-Subtract we used the <mark>-</mark> operator.
-Multiply we used the <mark>*</mark> symbol and when we divide <mark>/</mark>.
+- For example, if we wanted to add, we used the <mark>+</mark> operator.
+Subtract, we used the <mark>-</mark> operator.
+Multiply, we used the <mark>*</mark> symbol and when we divide <mark>/</mark>.

-- In the first part of our lesson, we are going to dicuss how we use these same operators in coding, and how we use variables in place of the actual numbers we are accustomed to using.
+- In the first part of our lesson, we are going to discuss how we use these same operators in coding, and how we use variables in place of the actual numbers we are accustomed to using.

-- Likewise, we will introduce you to some operators you may not be familier with, but are critical in achieving clean sucessful code.
+- Likewise, we will introduce you to some operators you may not be familiar with, but are critical in achieving clean successful code.

 ## Remember value type variables hold a value

-- Lets look at our code we have already written.
+- Let's look at our code we have already written.
 We highlighted each of the value type variables we declared.
 Likewise, we assigned a value to each.

 <pre><code class="language-C#" data-noescape>
         static void Main(string[] args)